Contesting a Last Will and Testament

 A Caveat Can Be Filed Before Probate Begins

 A will can typically be contested before it's admitted to probate or during the probate process, depending on state law.

 A pre-probate legal action is called a caveat.
 Filing a caveat puts the public, and more importantly the probate court, on notice that the decedent's last will and testament should not be admitted to probate.
 The person filing the caveat, called the caveator, will then receive notice and a copy of the petition for probate administration when the will is presented for probate.
-The will cannot be admitted to probate until the caveator has had an opportunity to respond to the petition, typically in a hearing where he can establish his reasons why he thinks the will should not be honored.
+The will cannot be admitted to probate until the caveator has had an opportunity to respond to the petition, typically in a hearing where they can establish the reasons why they think the will should not be honored.

 The Will Can Be Challenged After Probate Opens

-The personal representative may also elect or even be required by state law to send the legal notice to anyone not named in the will who might potentially file a will contest, including heirs-at-law or beneficiaries or fiduciaries named in an older will who have been cut out of the newer one.
+The personal representative may also elect or even be required by state law to send the legal notice to anyone not named in the will who might potentially file a will contest, including heirs-at-law, beneficiaries, or fiduciaries named in an older will who have been cut out of the newer one.

 Preventing a Will Contest

-A handful of states including Alaska, Arkansas, Delaware, North Dakota and Ohio allow a person who makes a will or trust to "pre-validate" it while he is still alive.
+A handful of states, including Alaska, Arkansas, Delaware, North Dakota, and Ohio, allow a person who makes a will or trust to "pre-validate" it while still alive.
 Doing this can prevent the will from being contested after the person dies.

-Some wills include "no-contest clauses" providing that if a beneficiary challenges the will and loses, he will not receive even the bequest left to him in the will.
-He would come away with nothing.
-Not all states honor this type of provision, however, and if someone has been left out of the will entirely, he has nothing to lose.
+Some wills include "no-contest clauses" providing that if a beneficiary challenges the will and loses, that person will not receive even the bequest left to them in the will.
+They would come away with nothing.
+Not all states honor this type of provision, however, and if someone has been left out of the will entirely, then they have nothing to lose.